 An Annual Report will be prepared by Council and submitted to the EPA for the required reporting period i.e. twelve (12) months ending 31 December.
-Council must submit the Annual Report to the EPA no later than sixty (60) days after the expiry of the reporting period in a pre-approved format comprising a signed Statement of Compliance and Monitoring and Complaints Summary.
+Council must submit the Annual Report to the EPA no later than sixty (60) days after the expiry of the reporting period in a preapproved format comprising a signed Statement of Compliance and Monitoring and a summary report on total wastes received;

+Complaints Summary.